Home / packaging / how to make custom packaging

 6. Create a Dieline for the Packaging

 Many manufacturers provide dieline templates that can be customized in vector-based software like Adobe Illustrator.
 The dieline should include standardized color-coded guidelines such as black for cut lines, red for crease lines, green for bleed areas, and designated safe zones for artwork placement.
-To ensure high-quality production, maintain the dieline in CMYK color mode, embed high-resolution images, convert fonts to outlines, and extend artwork into the bleed areas.
-Following these prepress and manufacturing guidelines will result in accurate and visually appealing packaging that meets both aesthetic and functional requirements.
+To secure high-quality production, maintain the dieline in CMYK color mode, embed high-resolution images, convert fonts to outlines, and extend artwork into the bleed areas.
+Following these prepress and manufacturing guidelines may result in accurate and visually appealing packaging that meets both aesthetic and functional requirements.

 The image below displays the dieline for a mailer box, with red cutting lines indicating where to cut, blue crease lines showing fold points, and the green bleed area providing extra space beyond cut lines to accommodate printing shifts for a seamless design.